Rome in a day -- see Italy's capital in 24 hours

 If you've an ounce of energy left, a good choice is to head to INIT.
 (Via della Stazione Tuscolana 133) and enjoy a few drinks while listening to live indie music.
 Other good nightspots include Micca Club (via Pietro Micca, 7a-Porta Maggiore; +39 06 8744 0079).

-If you've made it this far, we make that around 18 hours of soaking up this fantastic city -- time to hit the hay.
+If you've made it this far, we make that around 18 hours of soaking up this fantastic city -- time to sleep.
+You've earned it.

 Editor's note: This article was previously published in 2012.
 It was reformatted and republished in 2017.